-143. Describe how communication has changed in the last twenty years.
+143. Describe how communication has changed in the last 30 years.

-Who could have predicted twenty years ago that communication would change as radically as it has?
+Who could have predicted 30 years ago that communication would change as radically as it has?
 Today, communication is instantaneous.
 No longer do we have to use a pen, pencil, or typewriter to write a letter.
 No longer do we have to use a postal service to mail it.
 No longer do we have to wait for a response that takes several days.
 Nor do we have to stay near a telephone or search for a public phone while traveling.
 Things have speeded up exponentially.

-In the last twenty years we have benefited from tremendous changes in telecommunication.
-The relatively simple change to portable phones enabled us to roam around the house while chatting, not limited by the length of the cord that attaches the receiver to the base of the telephone.
-Then came the beeper, allowing us to get a message when away from a telephone.
-Now, of course, there is the ubiquitous cell phone.
+In the last 30 years we have benefited from tremendous changes in telecommunication.
+The relatively simple change to portable smartphones enabled us to connect with others at any time, from almost anywhere.
 Watch the crowds walking along a sidewalk, and you can't help noticing people purposefully striding along while talking on their cell phones.

 What if we must write a message?
 We now have e-mail.
-We send these messages immediately after typing them on the computer keyboard and never have to go to the Post Office.
+We send these messages immediately after typing them on the keyboard and never have to go to the Post Office.
 No more "snail mail."
+Social networks like Facebook allow us to stay in touch with the people in our lives like never before.

-Perhaps we have a written copy that must be sent but cannot be conveniently sent via the computer.
-Simply dial a phone number, push a few buttons, send a FAX.
-The copy is transmitted to the receiver at once.
-The ability to telecommute is almost like handing the copy to the recipient.
-What a difference twenty years has made.
-Just as most of us could not imagine the speed and ease of communication in the twenty-first century, we probably cannot anticipate the changes that will occur in the next twenty years.
+What a difference 30 years has made.
+Just as people 30 years ago could not imagine the speed and ease of communication today, we probably cannot anticipate the changes that will occur in the next 30 years.
 Perhaps we will be able to send instant messages simply by thinking about them, from one brain to the brain of the intended recipient.

-I believe communication has definitly changed in the last 20 years.
+I believe communication has definitly changed in the last 30 years.
 It is much different.
 I can send e-mails to my friends every day.
 Even twice a day if I want.
-I could not do this a few years ago.
+People could not do this 30 years ago.
 It's great.
 So I think communication is much faster and I definitly think it is much easier if you have a computer.
 Every school and office has a computer.